Das-Kollektiv/tdme2/README.md

     - documentation

 - What is WIP or planned
+    - Terrain Editor
-    - Reflections via environment mapping
+    - Reflections via environment mapping(GL2, GLES2, Vulkan support is still missing)
     - Optimizing models with specular lighting regarding render calls by reducing nodes and materials to a minumum
     - GUI effects via XML definitions
     - Light scattering effect / effects